Pregum/authentication_sample_with_supabase_flutter/README.md

 # authentication_sample_with_supabase_flutter

-A new Flutter project.
+This repository is a practice repository to try out the features of "Supabase Authentication".

-## How to Run
+## How to run

+### App

 ```shell
 # run with load '.env'